bright/new-www/content/jobs/junior-product-designer.md

 We are seeking **an innovative and positive Junior Product designer** who would like to create first-class user experience across products we do.
 The role will include working collaboratively across teams, doing research, collecting user feedback as well as learning how to create wireframes, mock-ups and build various components.
 This is an exciting role that offers the opportunity to make a significant impact on our product offerings and user experience.

-So, if you follows **the latest news on Dribbble, Behance and knows that asking questions is a key part in designing process**, take a look at the offer below and apply.
+If you follows **the latest news on Dribbble, Behance and knows that asking questions is a key part in designing process**, take a look at the offer below and apply.

 ## in this role you will

 * work on international projects from such industries as FinTech, Health, Sport or Logistics
 * collaborate with product managers and engineers to successfully deliver designs that meet measurable criteria
+* create brand designs (e.g. themes, templates) as well as other marketing materials
 * create wireframes and prototypes to help illustrate solutions
 * support in design research and data analysis
 * measure the success and failures of your design choices